afrikaniz3d-za/Afrikaniz3D_Blog/content/portfolio/work16-tt-xmen-mutant-moneyball/index.Rmd

 )
 ```

-On one hand it solves the issue of the largest indicator implying its scale on the other three, but now ratio has been thrown of because of that very independence.
+On one hand it solves the issue of the largest indicator implying its scale on the other three, but now ratio has been thrown off because of that very independence.

-Below is
+&nbsp;

 ![][20]

-&nbsp;

-The graph makes it look like Heritage and Wizard are similar in size, but the reality is that Heritage is nearly **11 times the size** of Wizard.
+The graph above makes it look like Heritage and Wizard are similar in size, but the reality is that Heritage is nearly **11 times the size** of Wizard.

 This became is tougher issue to grapple with as I was introducing the second mutant selector, and it's **this** transition where a problem necessitated a shift where I fell back on some of the behaviours of the chart and prioritised a more local/specific comparison rather than graphic accuracy.